neoforged/.github/primers/26.1/index.md

     - `Recipe#assemble` no longer takes in the `HolderLookup$Provider`
     - `SmithingTrimRecipe#applyTrim` no longer takes in the `HolderLookup$Provider`
 - `net.minecraft.world.item.equipment.trim.TrimMaterials#getFromIngredient` is removed
+- `net.minecraft.world.level.storage.loot.functions.SetInstrumentFunction`, `#setInstrumentOptions` now takes in a holder set-wrapped `Instrument` instead of a `TagKey`
 - `net.minecraft.world.timeline.Timeline#validateRegistry` - Validates that each time marker was only defined once.

 ## Item Instances and Stack Templates